davidgiven/fluxengine/doc/building.md

 generic libusb stuff and should build and run on Windows, Linux and OSX as well, although on Windows I've only ever used it with Cygwin.
 You'll need the `sqlite3`, `libusb-1.0` and `ninja` packages (which should be easy to come by in your distribution).
-Just do `ninja` and it should build.
+Just do `make` and it should build.
 The result will be a single executable, `fluxengine`, in the current directory.
 It has minimal dependencies and can be installed anywhere.